GissellValdez/Project-1---Connect-4/README.md

     - Have Player One (red) start a game go first
     - To make a move, player must click on a column. to let their disk drop to the bottom most available row.
     - To win, match 4 of the same colored checker in a row diagnally, up/downward, or sideways.
-        - The checker (with player's color) should be at the top of the screen
     - Game ends when either a player wins, or when all checker slots are full without there being a winner.
-    - Reset button at the top to reset the game.
+    - Reset button at the bottom to reset the game.

 Technical Requirements